Traditional Moroccan tagine pot on charcoal brazier, conical clay lid with steam, rustic kitchen setting, warm amber light.

 Food

-The Tagine
+The Physics of the Tagine

 The lid is the technology.
 The tagine recycles its own steam.
 You will eat from one every day on this journey.